rust-lang/rfcs/text/0000-fn_name_macro.md

 This is a useful extension of Rust's existing debug reporting: `file!`, `line!`, `column!` and `module_path!`.

-For most people the name of the function is a much more immediate way to understand the context of a message than file name and line number.
+For most people, the name of the function is a much more immediate way to understand the context of a message than file name and line number.

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation